 One without the other does not work.
 That is why these people who have rejected the Old Testament have no backbone.
 They have no real basis for what they practice.

 You have to have both.
-And if you reject the New Testament and just have the Old Testament, you lose the spirit of the law.
+If you reject the New Testament and just have the Old Testament, you lose the spirit of the law.
 You lose our contemporary New Testament understanding of the way the Old Testament is supposed to be applied.

 Either way, one is at a disadvantage.
-And, that is why you need Jesus Christ there in the center to give you the teaching in the right proportion with the right spirit in it.
+That is why you need Jesus Christ there in the center to give you the teaching in the right proportion with the right spirit in it.